a-s-t-e-y-a/obsidian_vault_backup/1-RoughNotes/prep/Grammer.md

 - whenever word "every" and "each" comes it means singular talk is going to happen noun + s/es = plural verb + s/es = singular
+- if word "a" comes together with "many" then all things will behave singular
 -